openfaas/workshop/lab4.md

         save_path: "/tmp/"
 ```

-You can now test the fix by running `faas-cli up` and the files will be written into `/tmp/`.
+You can now test the fix by running `faas-cli up -f ingest-file.yml` one more time and the files will be written into `/tmp/`.

 We now have the ability to lock-down our function's code so that it cannot be changed accidentally or updated maliciously.